sipgate-io/sipgateio-sendsms-php/README.md

 # sipgate.io php send sms example

-To demonstrate how to send an SMS, we queried the `/sessions/sms` endpoint of the sipgate REST API.
+To demonstrate how to send a SMS, we queried the `/sessions/sms` endpoint of the sipgate REST API.

 For further information regarding the sipgate REST API please visit https://api.sipgate.com/v2/doc